Everyone admires a genius. Brilliance, especially in business, can carry a mediocre vessel across near-miraculous distances.

 In today’s organizations, resources are scarce.
 If you want investment in a multi-million product idea, or even a new printer, you have to build a business case.

-This is why financial literacy matters so much.
 If you know how money flows through the organization, you can show why your investment would have the greatest return.
 You’d have a compelling business case — complete with nuts, bolts, and the instruction manual.

 In most cases, an organization has several options as to where they should invest their resources.
 But financially savvy leaders set themselves apart, typically acquiring the resources they need, because of their ability to build a business case that’s thorough and well-informed.